Your First Aircraft

 If you have been learning to fly using the buddy box, you may need to purchase radio gear that is compatible with the club.
 Sometimes members have spare transmitters and receivers for sale that they are not using, this can be a good cheap way of getting started.
 Once you have gone solo and you are no longer on the Buddy Box, you are then free to update your radio to whatever takes your fancy.

-Our current buddy boxes are Futaba based radios on the FASST system.
-A radio like the Futaba 6EX will be more than adequate to get you started.
+Our instructors can usually buddy with most of the main brand computerised radios such as Futaba and Spectrum so a radio like the Futaba 6EX will be more than adequate to get you started.

-Alternatively you can buy your own Buddy Box setup.
+We do recommend when choosing your first radio that you consider buying a setup that include you own Buddy Box.
 Most modern computerised radios are capable of Buddy Box/trainer control setup but we recommend that you discuss this with your instructor if you wish to go down this route.
 The important thing is that you buy something that will “do the job” while your learning rather than spending larger amounts of money and over complicating your setup.

 What type of plane should I buy?

 There are many planes available to buy.
 For learning to fly, you need something specifically designed as a “primary trainer”.
 Generally, all these planes look very similar: they’ll all have a reasonably large, more-or-less rectangular wing, mounted above the fuselage.
-The wing will often have a flat bottom, and the two wing panels will be angled slightly upwards from the centre (dihedral).
-This is done as it’s a very stable configuration which usually makes for an easy plane to fly, especially when flying slowly.
+The wing will often have a flat bottom (semi-symmetrical), and the two wing panels will be angled slightly upwards from the centre (dihedral).
+This is a very stable configuration which usually makes for an easy plane to fly, especially when flying slowly.

-Nowadays, any decent trainer will be “4-channel”, with radio control over throttle, aileron, elevator, and rudder.
+Most decent trainers will be “4-channel”, with radio control over throttle, aileron, elevator, and rudder.
 Many older models did not have aileron control, but we wouldn’t recommend this for a trainer nowadays, as it means you’ll grow out of the plane much more quickly.

 Historically, you’d have had to go and buy a kit or plans and build the plane from sheets of balsa and plywood yourself.
-While this is still possible and a very enjoyable part of the hobby, we would not recommend it for your first trainer.
+While this is still possible and a very enjoyable part of the hobby, we would not recommend it for your first model (for most people).

 As always we are here to help you.
 If you have any questions or issues building your first model plane or you are not sure what to do, our instructors and club members can help.
 Do bring the model to the field for advice or bring it along to one of our club nights.